somebeaver/sqleary.js/README.md

 - **`table`**: **Required.** The table name, without the prefix.

 - **`prefix`**: If the database uses a table name prefix, it can be set here.
+  All table names in all parts of the query do not require the prefix if it's set here.
 Defaults to `server_` for [Cardinal](https://cardinalapps.xyz) purposes.
-All table names in all parts of the query do not require the prefix if it's set here.

 - **`itemsPerPage`**: Defaults to 100.
-Set to -1 for no limit per page, which will put all results on page 1.
+Set to -1 for no limit per page, which puts all results on page 1.

 - **`columns`**: An object of `column: value` pairs that must exactly match the database contents.
 Values can be a string, number, or array.
 Or, an array